4 Mathematics for Engineering

 (19) \begin{equation*} \vec{V} = u\, \vec{i} + v \, \vec{j} + w \, \vec{k} \end{equation*}

 Similar expressions can be written for cylindrical and spherical coordinates.
-In many theoretical aerodynamic and other engineering problems, various scalar and vector fields will be unknowns subsequently to be obtained in a solution with prescribed initial and other boundary conditions.
+In many theoretical aerodynamic and other engineering problems, various scalar and vector fields will be unknowns that must subsequently be obtained in a solution with prescribed initial and other boundary conditions.

 Scalar Products